 Click the “Finish activating” button at the bottom of the screen, and you’re done!

-Once you’ve activated the mod, it’s available in your Page Editor and you can fork/copy/duplicate… whatever your choice of words is here. 😄
+Once you’ve activated the mod, it’s available in your Page Editor, and you can duplicate the mod.

 Once you’re done, click the blue Create button in the bottom right and you have yourself a copied mod!